Welcome back to another episode of No Whining Wednesday! Today, you cannot whine, criticize, or complain.

-Even though there aren’t a lot of people working and the world is sick, this could be the perfect time for us to plan, organize, and restructure some things.
-Just the other day we cleaned out a closet that had served as the junk closet since we moved in and Husband organized the garage.
-These days, we are paying attention to things we have neglected to give much attention to, why not include our writing business too?
-Whether you will use this information now or later, this is a good time to at least give it some thought.
+Even though there aren’t many people working and the world is sick, this could be the perfect time for us to plan, organize, and restructure some things.
+The other day we cleaned out a closet that had served as the junk closet since we moved in, and Moshe (Husband) organized the garage.
+These days, we are paying attention to things we have neglected to give much attention to.
+Why not include our writing business too?
+Whether you will use this information now or later, this is an excellent time to give it some thought.

 In the Beginning

 For Self-Publishing a book, things are relatively easy in the beginning.
 You create a KDP account, connect your bank account (so you can get paid your royalties) and you are set.
-You can also create a PayPal account to collect funds from books bought through your website or blog and get a card reader to accept payments on the go (like at book signings or heck, you can sell books out the trunk of your car if you want).
-It also helps to have a Cash App account.
-Other apps like Zelle are also good, but I’ve found most readers have CashApp.
-These are the basics every Indie Author should have in place.
+You can also create a PayPal account to collect funds from books bought through your website or blog and get a card reader to accept payments on the go, such as at book signings.

-Everything I said is good in the beginning, but what if you’ve been doing this for some time?
-How do you level up from this structure?
+How do you level up from this basic structure?
 How do you go from author to authorpreneur?

 An authorpreneur is an author with entrepreneurial practices.

-With the current Pandemic ravaging the world, the realization of the value of Indie Publishing, social media, and doing business online is apparent now more than ever.
-A lot of brick and mortar bookstores are closed and some will not reopen.
+With the current Pandemic ravaging the world, realizing the value of Indie Publishing, social media, and doing business online is apparent now more than ever.
+A lot of brick and mortar bookstores are closed, and some will not reopen.

-The basic system I started this post out as is good in the beginning but the Indie Author who goes beyond the bare minimum will set themselves apart from the pack.
+The basic system I started this post out as is good initially, but the Indie Author who goes beyond the bare minimum will set themselves apart from the pack.

 Create a business name/structure that is legal and connected to a business bank account.

-When your business grows, you’ll discover how important it is to have a legal business structure.
-It has done wonders for me and is very helpful in keeping up with how much is coming in and going out which helps me to have a realistic picture of my ROI or return on investment.
-You work hard to write these books, to publish them and spend good money to get them out into the world.
+When your business grows, you will discover how important it is to have a legal business structure.
+It has done wonders for me and helps me keep up with how much is coming in and going out, which helps me have a realistic picture of my ROI or return on investment.
+You work hard to write these books, publish them and spend good money to get them out into the world.
 Don’t let all this hard work go to waste.

-You can get away with using a Pseudonym or creative business name at first but if you are serious about using that name, for certain projects you will need it to be legit.
+You can get away with using a Pseudonym or creative business name at first, but if you are serious about using that name for specific projects, you will need it to be legit.
 What happens if someone sends you a check in your fake business name and you have not made it legal?
 Without a business bank account in that name, you will not be able to cash it.

 Stay Legally Compliant

 With a business structure, you will need to keep your business compliant with state and federal business laws.
 The requirements will vary based on your business structure.
-(For instance, the requirements are more strict for corporations than LLC’s).
+(For instance, the conditions are more strict for corporations than LLC’s).
 An example is that you may have to file once a year with a filing fee of maybe $30 to stay in compliance.
-The process is not tedious and you may even be able to do it online.
-For details on staying compliant you can visit the small business administration website here.
+The process is not tedious, and you may even be able to do it online.
+For details on staying compliant, you can visit the small business administration website here.